 - 1. Computer Vision AI Is the Most Awesome Way To Solve Shipment Tracking Integration Issues.

-- 2. To Streamline Data Interoperability for End-to-End Shipment Visibility We Need a New Type of Computer Vision AI Solution.
+- 2. To Streamline Data Interoperability for End-to-End Shipment Visibility, We Need to Go Beyond Standalone Computer Vision AI Solutions.

 - 3. Advice to Drastically Reduce Data Interoperability Issues Leveraging Image-based Shipment Tracking.